letheanVPN/documentation/docs/getting-started/build.md

 # Building LetheanVPN Blockchain

-This project uses a Makefile for building, with Conan for dependency management.
-Below are the main build targets and instructions.
+This project uses a Makefile for building and Conan for dependency management.
+The primary build targets and instructions are below.

 ## Dependency Setup (Conan)